 In truth, from my many years of teaching, there is no hard and fast rule for when to start learning an instrument.
 It actually is more important that there is good support at home, the child is enthusiastic and inspired about the instrument rather than just starting at a young age.
-One of my most successful students didn’t start learning the double bass until 14 and then went onto study jazz at Birmingham conservatory a few years later!
+One of my most successful students didn’t start learning the double bass until 14 years old, and then went onto study jazz at Birmingham Music Conservatory in the UK a few years later!

 However, here are some great tips that will take the confusion out of learning a woodwind instrument.